gabrielrsp/my-shelf/README.md

 ### Edit .env.example file:

-You need to set the database environment variables configuration, if you followed the container configuration, you can copy this an example:
+You need to set the database environment variables configuration, if you followed the container configuration, you can copy this example:

 #### `DB_HOST=localhost`
 #### `DB_USER=postgres`